 Of course, customers can also dispose of their used strap enduringly.
 This is regulated by the Plastic Recycling Society (KBV) of which Mosca is a member.
 KBV attends to the advancement of an environment-friendly and economic plastic recycling.
 In other words, customers can contact the society and have their strapping waste forwarded to a recycling facility.

 Plastics from renewable resources are coming more and more into the focus of the packaging industry.
 As the world’s first strapping material manufacturer, Mosca took up this challenge.
-With our Eco-Strap which is produced of the natural material polylacid acid (PLA), we have already made the first step in this direction.
+With our Eco-Strap which is produced of the natural material polylactid acid (PLA), we have already made the first step in this direction.
 Currently the Eco-Strap is available in a strap width of 5 mm, other dimensions in 8 and 12 mm will nearly be launched.

 Using biobased plastics extensively minimizes the fossil fuel consumption.
 This is accompanied by a significant reduction of greenhouse gas emissions.
 A further advantage of this raw material is that it is fully compostable.
 After 12 weeks, our Eco-Strap is completely degraded under the conditions of an industrial composting facility.

 A new milestone in the strapping industry has been set with the launch of our biological Eco-Strap.
-In fact, a complete conversion to packaging material made of bioplastics will still last some more years – but for Mosca the future has already begun!
+In fact, a complete conversion to packaging material made of bioplastics will still take some more years – but for Mosca the future has already begun!